AlfredoG87/helidon-vs-netty-benchmark-capacity/README.md

 # in another terminal, run a Helidon client against that server
 ./gradlew run --args="client helidon localhost:50051 1000 64"

+# start a Helidon server on port 50052
+./gradlew run --args="server helidon 50052"

+# drive it with the Netty client (host:port form)
+./gradlew run --args="client netty localhost:50052 500 128"

+# or using an HTTP URL when targeting Helidon
+./gradlew run --args="client netty http://localhost:50052 500 128"
 ```

 Usage (from the CLI help):